scalawithcats/scala-with-cats/src/pages/foldable-traverse/traverse.md

 The `Traverse` type class is a higher level tool that leverages `Applicatives` to provide a more convenient, more lawful, pattern for iteration.
-For those who are interested, `Traverse` comes from [this 2006 paper][link-gibbons-oliviera-iterator-pattern] by Jeremy Gibbons and Bruno Oliviera.

 ### Traversing with Futures